__________________________

 Kittens leave up to date on vaccinations and de-worming

+is a retrovirus, which develops multiple clinical symptoms from immune system disorder to oncogenous lymphoproliferatice alterations.
 All retroviruses (incl.
 FeLV, FIV and HIV) produce an enzyme, reverse transcriptase, which permits them to insert copies of their own DNA into that of cells they have infected.
 FeLV and FIV are different genetically, and their protein constituents are dissimilar in size and composition.

 Feline Immunodeficiency Virus (FIV)

+was first isolated in cats in California in 1986.
+FIV is a representative of lentiviruses belonging to the retrovirus family, which affects CD4′ lymphocytes of the immune system of cats and induces slow, but serious immunodeficiency of the organism.
 FIV-virus, like other retroviruses, inserts its genetic code into the genome of the host cell by help of reverse transcriptase.
 It has substantial affinity to the cells of immune system.
 It replicates in macrophages and lymphocytes and that not only in the auxiliary Th (CD4+) lymphocytes, but also in Tc and B-lymphocytes.